 - In addition to the artistic merits of the applicants, their eventual contribution to the interaction between residents is evaluated (i.e. the Saari Well).

 - Many practical issues also have an effect on the decisions: For each two-month residency period only one recipient whose work requires the use of the artist’s studio facilities or the dance studio can be selected.
-Of the remaining residency holders, some can use the woodworking shop, some the metalworking shop, and others can work in their apartments.
+Of the remaining residency holders, some can work in their apartments.
 In general, seven artists are selected for each of the four residence periods.
 The decisions also depend on which residency period is suitable for each particular applicant.

 - The decisions are influenced by the strategy of Kone Foundation.